Bitterroot range ski routes

 * Kootenai Point Exit Bowl

-*Glen lake historic avalanche path (particularily avalanche prone)
+*Glen lake historic avalanche path (particularly avalanche prone)

 Glen lake South gully to Sweathouse creek